tornadocash/trusted-setup-server/static/js/pkg/README.md

 ## WebAssembly how-to

-Build wasm package using `wasm-pack build --release`
+Build wasm package using `wasm-pack build --release -- --no-default-features --features wasm`

 this will generate `./pkg` directory with wasm file and js bindings.
 After that you can use this package in your browser application like so: